Bachelor of Science student, James Ha, gives his advice to future students.

-Whilst attending two youth science forums, NYSF (Perth, 2013) and LIYSF (London, 2013), I was fortunate to hear from several distinguished scientists and see science in action at facilities such as CERN.
-These experiences inspired me to pursue chemistry, through which we can understand so much of the natural world around us.
-I find it fascinating that chemistry can explain physical phenomena by considering interactions between the smallest of objects.
-My interest for statistics was piqued in second year, when I was first able to appreciate the role maths has in forging new knowledge from data.
-This helps us to draw informed conclusions, which seems particularly relevant in this information epoch.
+I attended two youth science forums, NYSF (Perth, 2013) and LIYSF (London, 2013), and was fortunate to hear from several distinguished scientists and to see science in action at facilities such as CERN.
+I found it fascinating that chemistry could explain physical phenomena by considering interactions between the smallest of objects.

 As science branches ever further outwards, it has become increasingly difficult for scientists to specialise in multiple areas.
-I hope to be able to communicate science across disciplinary boundaries and to synthesise and distil the information down to the level where policy-makers can use it effectively.
-Either that, or I'd love to use statistics to help improve conditions in the developing world, by creating and analysing models for complex issues such as food distribution, climate change or disease outbreak.
-Immediately after I graduate, I want to travel to Peru and tackle the Inca Trail to Machu Picchu.
+I hope to be able to communicate science across disciplinary boundaries and to synthesise and distil the information down to a level where policy-makers can use it effectively.

 I feel that my degree is preparing me with the necessary skills to effect positive change in our increasingly globalised society.

 The university has a great reputation, excellent facilities and is conveniently located close to home.
 I wasn't sure exactly what I wanted to study so the flexibility and breadth options of the BSc were influential as they allowed me to try a variety of disciplines.

 Studying at the university has meant being a part of a high-achieving community of like-minded individuals.
 The other students at the university constantly amaze me with their diverse talents and their commitment to education.